saud-learning-services/course-details/README.md

 ## Tableau Demo Dashboard and Data

 We have included a zip file `Demo Dashboard and Data.zip` that contains sample data in the form you would find in `project_data/tableau_data`.
+The sample data itself may not be accurate, for instance the assignments don't add up to the final grade - it is simply for demonstration purposes.
 You should be able to replace the data with your own in the Tableau workbook.
 See Tableau's guides to updating / replacing data sources: <https://help.tableau.com/current/pro/desktop/en-us/connect_basic_replace.htm>

 Here are the connections between the data sources